 For more information, please email veteranswellbeingcentres [at] dva.gov.au

-The Department is in the early stages of working with the Tasmanian State Government to undertake a Feasibility Study into the potential for an integrated, nationally connected veteran support service for the state.
+The Department is working with the Tasmanian Government to undertake a Feasibility Study into the potential for an integrated, nationally connected veterans' support service for the state.

 This builds on the Federal Government’s $30 million investment in a network of six Veterans’ Wellbeing Centres across the nation.

 - Collect input via consultation with a broad range of stakeholders – including, but not limited to, veterans and their families, Ex-Service Organisations and advocates, service providers (e.g. mental health workers, physiotherapists, rehabilitation specialists, advocacy services, etc), government stakeholders, and the existing VWC network;

 - Identify whether the current health and wellbeing service delivery environment is meeting the needs of veterans and their families in Tasmania;

 - Identify the services available to veterans and their families, how each service operates, how and to what extent the services are being accessed and by who with reference to age, gender and geographic location;

 - Assess whether, and how, a wellbeing support model will provide long-term benefits to veterans and their families in Tasmania;

 - Assess if a potential model could be implemented and operate effectively and efficiently to support the needs of Tasmanian veterans and their families;

 - Propose a potential effective, efficient and sustainable implementation approach for any Tasmanian wellbeing support model; and